 I have been crocheting for almost 30 years now.
 I’m really not that old (I started very young) 🙂 I taught myself to thread crochet by subscribing to the Magic Crochet Magazine (which is now out of print) back in the ‘80’s.
 My great-grandmother crocheted.
 She made such beautiful heirloom doilies.
 They were passed down to me and my other family members after she passed away.
 I admired her work so much I thought to honor her I would attempt to mirror her craft.
 So thread crochet is in my heart and in my blood I think.
 I really do prefer working with thread over yarn but I do use both to craft with.

 Today we are going to crochet a plate.
 I found 4 of these decorative plates at my local thrift store.
 They were marked .49 cents each (SCORE!!) 🙂 I bought them knowing that I would come up with some way to make them pretty.
 They originally came from Hobby Lobby according to the tag on the back.
-I looked online and they are still available.
-They are priced at $4.99 each.
-Here is the link for them.
+I looked and they are still available and priced at $4.99 each.

 This is what I came up with for the first 2 plates I crocheted.